Chaste/Chaste.github.io/site/content/docs/user-tutorials/BidomainWithBath.md

         BidomainProblem<2> bidomain_problem( &cell_factory, true );

 ```

 ..set the mesh and electrodes..
 ```cpp
         bidomain_problem.SetMesh(&mesh);

 ```

 ..and solve as before.
 ```cpp
         bidomain_problem.Initialise();
         bidomain_problem.Solve();

 ```

-The results can be visualised as before. '''Note:''' The voltage is only
+The results can be visualised as before. **Note:** The voltage is only
 defined at cardiac nodes (a node contained in ''any'' cardiac element), but
 for visualisation and computation a 'fake' value of ZERO is given for the
 voltage at bath nodes.